 Before you can begin tucking the garden before the ground freezes, there are a few basic steps you’ll want to do.

-1. Finish out your harvest – Don’t leave your goodies in the garden beds to freeze!
+Don’t leave your goodies in the garden beds to freeze!

-2. Remove plant material – Once the veggies have been harvested, you’ll want to remove all of the plant material.
+Once the veggies have been harvested, you’ll want to remove all of the plant material.
 This means cutting down the vegetable garden at the roots, not pulling them up or disrupting the root structure.
 The roots will die into the soil and feed the biology and all the critters who live there.
 The roots will also add carbon to the soil at levels you can’t reach with a tiller because they go deep down into the soil.

-3. Add amendments – If your soil is still needing to be established, you may need to add in some compost before the next step.
+If your soil is still needing to be established, you may need to add in some compost before the next step.
 We want our soil rich with beneficial insects that help protect the soil, so you’ll want some good quality compost.
 If you’ve been building up your compost pile, you may have enough on hand to accomplish this.

-We had to bring extra compost in this year as we’ll be adding about 2-3 inches.
+We had to bring in extra compost this year as we’ll be adding about 2-3 inches.
 On a well-established garden, about ½-1 inch of compost should be sufficient to replenish any nutrients the soil may need for the winter.

 Because we’re doing the “lasagna method”, the layering of materials also helps suppress the weeds.
 There are always weed seeds in the garden, but as you remove the weeds during the summer, then layer up the soil in the fall, you’re not disturbing the weed seeds or bringing them up to the surface.
 Over the years you’ll have fewer and fewer weeds.